MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 Yes.
 In a given Power Platform or Dataverse environment, multiple plug-ins can indeed operate within the same container.
 Each container consumes one IP address from the subnet address space, and each container can execute multiple requests.

 ### How does the infrastructure handle an increase in concurrent plug-in executions?
-As the number of concurrent plug-in executions increases, the infrastructure automatically auto-scales (out or in) to accommodate the load.
+As the number of concurrent plug-in executions increases, the infrastructure automatically autoscales (out or in) to accommodate the load.
 The subnet delegated to a Power Platform environment should have sufficient address spaces to handle the peak volume of executions for the workloads in that Power Platform environment.

 ### Who controls the Virtual Network and network policies associated with it?
 As a customer, you have ownership and control over the Virtual Network and its associated network policies.
 Power Platform, on the other hand, utilizes the allocated IP addresses from the delegated subnet within that Virtual Network.